Homme au bain (painting)

 The canvas measures 145 × 114 cm.
-It was held in private collections from the artist's death in 1894 until June 2011, when it was acquired by the Museum of Fine Arts, Boston.
+It was held by the artist's descendants from the artist's death in 1894 until 1967 and in private collections until June 2011, when it was acquired by the Museum of Fine Arts, Boston.

 Description

 The subject of the painting is a male nude.
 A man is seen drying himself, having just come from a large metal bathtub in the corner of a plain room.
 His clothes are folded and placed on a nearby wooden chair, alongside his boots.
 A towel or robe is lying on the floor next to the tub.
 The man has left wet footprints on the wooden floor.
 He is naked and observed from behind with his towel covering only the mid part of his back.

 Analysis

 By this point in his career, Caillebotte had painted many images with great fidelity to realistic portrayals of people and their environment.
 As with his Les raboteurs de parquet (English title: The Floor Scrapers), Caillebotte did not attempt to show an idealized form of masculinity, but instead depicted a typical 19th-century male.

 Interpretations of this work contrast the masculinity of the image with the figure's vulnerability.
 Male nudes were not commonly depicted in Impressionist images, though female nudes were an established theme.
 Feminist critics have argued that images of nude females at their toilette were associated with prostitution in the 19th-century France.
 Thus, this image challenges traditional notions of masculinity and gender norms in domestic settings.